 Class V wells for non-hazardous fluids

 Class VI geologic sequestration wells

 SCS can provide a turnkey solution or assist at any stage of a deep well injection project, including:

 Planning and Regulation: Our experienced geological engineering team can assess the viability of deep well injection and produce fully costed project plans.
-Having worked across five EPA regions, we have developed a thorough understanding of the complexities of the Underground Injection Control (UIC) program and its regional variations.
+Having worked across all EPA regions, we have developed a thorough understanding of the complexities of the Underground Injection Control (UIC) program and its regional variations.
 Our professionals have also built up good working relationships with many of the regulatory bodies.

 Monitoring and Safety: SCS can monitor wells during injection and afterward for leakage or contamination.
-Our commitment to the safety of our clients, employees and the wider public has earned us an excellent reputation with outside stakeholders and regulators.
+Our commitment to the safety of our clients, employees, and the wider public has earned us an excellent reputation with outside stakeholders and regulators.